 Located by the Chapora River, this fort is a wonderful travel spot with some really amazing natural spectacles to witness.
 Although it is in ruins now, the scenic views which one can see here are really worth spending the time with your family and friends alike.

 The months from November to March are quite pleasant in Goa, hence you should visit the Chapora Fort during this time only.
-It is also to be noted that the entry to the fort is free.
+It is also to be noted that entry to the fort is free.
 The summer season comes with very hot weather; the temperature here can reach up to 40 degrees, thus it may not be suitable for many tourists, especially foreign nationals to travel during this time.
-The monsoons are also not exactly the season to explore Goa, as this place is majorly associated with beaches, and balmy sunshine, thus planning a trip to Goa during monsoon may disappoint you.
+The monsoons are also not exactly the season to explore Goa, as this place is majorly associated with beaches, and balmy sunshine, thus planning a trip to Goa during the monsoon may disappoint you.

 This fort was built in the 18th century and is situated at a distance of around 10km from Mapusa.
 It is also known by the name Shahpura which literally means the town of the Shahs.
 Throughout history, this fort has seen various rulers come and go.
-Once, while trying to end the Portuguese rule in Goa, Prince Akbar also had joined the hands with Maratha warriors who were practically his enemies, to conquer this place and successfully made this place his basecamp.
+Once, while trying to end the Portuguese rule in Goa, Prince Akbar also had joined hands with Maratha warriors who were practically his enemies, to conquer this place and successfully made this place his basecamp.

-1. Chapora River.
 The Chapora river originates at Ramghat and enters Goa, flowing into the Arabian sea.
 It is a great place to click some really cool snapshots with your loved ones.
 And when the evening winds are blowing here, the sight of the river is just simply terrific.

-2. Shahpura.
 The word Shahpura translates into Town of the Shahs.
 This place is an old site where the visitors come to explore this ancient monument.
 Alongside this, there are a few Muslim tombstones here as well.

-3. Vagator Beach.
 Located on the opposite bank of the Chapora river, this beach was quite famous amid the hippies once upon a time.
 The overall surroundings here are very neat and clean.
 It is a peaceful place to enjoy some really good company.

-4. Chapora Beach.
 Chapora beach is one of the most beautiful beaches situated in Goa.
 Here you get every chance to explore the natural beauty of the vast picturesque views of nature.
 It is about 10 km away from Mapusa featuring groves of coconut palms.
 The white sands of this beach are its highlighting feature.
 Even a simple casual walk at this beach feels like total bliss.

-The Chapora fort, Goa is situated in a place called Bardez in the Indian state of Goa.
+The Chapora fort is situated in a place called Bardez in the state of Goa.
 Located beside the Chopta river, the Fort is a great tourist spot.
 From the top of the Fort, you can have a great view to the north across the Chapora river, to the south over Vagator, and in the far west, you can see the endless Arabian sea.
 Today, the Fort has almost turned into debris.
 Earlier, there used to be a church inside the fort.
 The fort has steep slopes around it.
 The area also has irregular outer walls as it is built following the irregular outline of higher slopes.
 The main gate of the fort is too small.
 Still, few canons are present there.
 The average distance of Chapora fort from big cities like Kolkata, Bangalore, Chennai, Mumbai, and Delhi are respectively 2150 km, 627 km, 974 km, 559 km, and 1957 km.

 By Air.
 The nearest airport is Dabolim Airport in Goa.
 Kochi is one of the major cities in western India.
 Undoubtedly Goa is connected with other cities.
 It is 31 miles away from the beach.